jupyter/nbclassic/docs/source/nbclassic_notebook.rst

 **NbClassic and Notebook 7**

-You can install NbClassic, Notebook 7 and JupyterLab, all three of which will be providing different user interfaces that will be available on the same server.
+You can install NbClassic, Notebook 7 and JupyterLab, all three of which will provide different user interfaces on the same server.
 When Notebook 7 is available, the NbClassic UI, will be served at the ``/nbclassic/tree`` base path rather than the base path ``/tree`` used otherwise.
 If you are using Notebook 7 along